BlackWolfsDen/Eluna-Grumboz-Guild-Warz/README.md

           - the Guild Master is Rank 0 . each rank +1 is 1 rank below Guild Master. i.e.(Rank 1 = officer, Rank 2 = veteran,
        Rank 3 = member, rank 4 = initiate).

-to set the sell command type "/guild set sell 1" 1 level below guild master can now use the sell command.
+to set the sell command:

+     type "/guild set sell 1". now 1 level below guild master can now use the sell command.(officer)

 Adminz can change system settings, amounts, and values using the set command.